ORC-1/FEnd/README.md

 # FEnd
-Simple script for adding Django ready template to pojects
+Simple script for adding Django ready template to projects

-Dango_FEnd is a simple script for generating front end codes for Django project.
+Dango_FEnd is a simple script for generating front end codes that can be easily used in Django project.

-Easy to use and Works with no external dependecies.
+*Easy to use and Works with no external dependecies.

 To use, simply
 1.clone this repository to your parent django project folder